Aggregating Soft Labels from Crowd Annotations Improves Uncertainty Estimation Under Distribution Shift: Supporting information

 \paragraph{Part-of-Speech Tagging (POS)} The POS tagging task is a sequence tagging task, where the goal is to predict the correct part-of-speech for each token in a sentence.
-For training data, we use the Gimpel dataset from~\citet{DBLP:conf/acl/GimpelSODMEHYFS11} with the crowd-sourced labels provided by~\citet{DBLP:conf/acl/HovyPS14} mapped to the universal POS tag set in~\citet{DBLP:conf/acl/PlankHS14}.
+For training data, we use the Gimpel dataset from~\cite{DBLP:conf/acl/GimpelSODMEHYFS11} with the crowd-sourced labels provided by~\cite{DBLP:conf/acl/HovyPS14} mapped to the universal POS tag set in~\cite{DBLP:conf/acl/PlankHS14}.
 The dataset consists of 1000 tweets (17,503 tokens) labeled with Universal POS tags and annotated by 177 annotators.
 Each token received at least 5 annotations.
 The IAA is 0.725 and the average annotator accuracy with respect to the gold labels is 67.81\%.
 We use the publicly available sample of the Penn Treebank POS dataset~\cite{DBLP:journals/coling/MarcusSM94} accessed from NLTK~\cite{DBLP:conf/acl/Bird06} as our out-of-domain test set, which consists of 3,914 sentences from Wall Street Journal articles (100,676 tokens).
+Distribution shift on this task is based on the data distribution (source: tweets, target: news).

-\paragraph{Toxicity Detection} Finally, to measure performance on a highly subjective task, we use the \href{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification}{toxicity detection dataset} created as a part of the Google Jigsaw unintended bias in toxicity classification competition.\footnote{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification} The dataset we use comes from~\citet{DBLP:journals/corr/abs-2205-00501}, which annotated 25,500 comments from the original Civil Comments dataset.
+\paragraph{Toxicity Detection} To measure performance on a highly subjective task, we use the \href{https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification}{toxicity detection dataset} created as a part of the Google Jigsaw unintended bias in toxicity classification competition.
+The dataset we use comes from~\cite{DBLP:journals/corr/abs-2205-00501}, which annotated 25,500 comments from the original Civil Comments dataset.
 The pool of annotators is specifically selected and split into multiple rating pools based on self-indicated identity group membership.
-As this is a highly subjective task, the IAA in terms of Krippendorff's alpha is 0.196.
+As this is a highly subjective task, the IAA in terms of Krippendorff's $\alpha$ is 0.196.
 We randomly split the dataset into training and test, and for the test data we use the annotations in the original crowd-sourcing task; in other words, using a completely separate annotator pool that isn't selected based on identity groups.
+The source of distribution shift for this task comes from the annotator pools (i.e., the data is the same but the annotators change; source: unrestricted annotator pool, target only self-identifying African American and LGBTQ annotators):